Parental leave in the United States

-Parental leave in the United States (also known as family leave) is regulated by US labor law and state law.
-The Family and Medical Leave Act of 1993 (FMLA) requires 12 weeks of unpaid leave annually for mothers of newborn or newly adopted children if they work for a company with 50 or more employees.
-As of October 1, 2020, the same policy has been extended to caregivers of sick family members, or a partner in direct relation to the birth of the child therefore responsible for the care of the mother.
-Although 12 weeks are allowed to them, on average American fathers only take 10 days off, due to financial need.
-Taking paternity leave is not the norm, due to lack of paternity leave allotted to fellow employees previously in the same situation since the policy change is relatively new.
-Beginning in 2020, California, New Jersey, and Rhode Island required paid parental leave to employees, including those a part of 50 or less employees.
-For the majority of US workers at companies with fewer than 50 employees, there is no legal requirement for paid or unpaid leave to care for a new child or recover from childbirth but some US states do require this.
+Parental leave (also known as family leave) is an employment-protected leave of absence regulated in the United States by US labor law and state law.
+The Family and Medical Leave Act of 1993 (FMLA) requires 12 weeks of unpaid leave annually for parents of newborn or newly adopted children if they work for a company with 50 or more employees.
+As of October 1, 2020, the same policy has been extended to caregivers of sick family members or a partner in direct relation to the child's birth, therefore responsible for the mother's care.
+Although 12 weeks are allowed for American fathers, they only take 10 days off on average due to financial need.
 That is below the 16-week minimum recommended by the World Health Organization.

-The United States is the only country among the 38 member OECD nations that has not passed laws requiring businesses and corporations to offer paid maternity leave to their employees.
+Currently, twelve states and the District of Columbia have enacted laws to provide paid leave and paid parental leave to employees.
+As of 2024, the United States is the only country among the 38 member OECD nations that has not passed laws requiring businesses and corporations to offer paid maternity leave to their employees.
+While the United States does not mandate paid parental leave, proponents argue that this labor market flexibility upholds principles of economic freedom and allows businesses to offer higher wages, as reflected in the U.S.'s position among the top OECD countries for average earnings even after adjusting for purchasing power.